List of Chicago Med characters: April Sexton

 April Sexton is a nurse in the Emergency Department.
 She was first introduced in Chicago Fire as a friend of Lieutenant Kelly Severide.

 April's parents were immigrants from Brazil.
 Their original family name was Suassuna but they anglicized it to "Sexton" as it was easier to pronounce.
 She attended high school with Severide and they share a close friendship.
 He had been going through a rebellious phase in high school after being abandoned by his father and the Sextons often invited him to their house out of concern.

 April is courted by an ex-pro football player, Tate Jenkins (Daren J. Powell) whom she meets when Tate brings his young son into the ED.
 She is initially skeptical and views Tate as a "player," but after getting to know each other, she develops a trust in him and they move in together.
 He proposes to her in the episode "Inherent Bias".

 In season 2, April is infected with Tuberculosis from a needle stick in the ED and has to deal with the ramifications in her personal and professional life.
-In the season 2 fall finale, it was revealed she that she is pregnant.
+In the season 2 fall finale, it was revealed that she is pregnant.
 However, the treatment for her tuberculosis put her in a difficult position as the medication was potentially harmful to the fetus.
 She refused to have an abortion due to her Catholic faith.
 However, April suffers a miscarriage and her engagement to Tate ends.

 In the season 2 finale, “Love Hurts” the doctors celebrate Noah Sexton's (April's younger brother) graduation party after he graduated medical school.
 April walks away from the party noticing that Noah is having a lot of fun.
 She walks over to a bridge and overlooks the water.
 As she stands there, Dr. Ethan Choi walks over and kisses her.

 In season 3, Choi and April began a relationship, which they hide from the ED.
 A nurse grows suspicious of them and asks her questions, which April simply ignores.
 Later on, she opens up about her relationship to her coworkers in the ED.
 The two often clash in the ED about medical judgements over their patients, but continue to be very supportive of each other.